Fixed Points of Quantum Gravity and the Dimensionality of the UV Critical Surface: Renormalisation Group for Gravity

 A key feature of the models \eq{eqn:effansatz} with \eq{X} is that a polynomial expansion of the action retains only a single curvature invariant with canonical mass dimension $(-d+2n)$ for any $n\ge 0$, whose RG flows are found unambiguously on spherical backgrounds \cite{Falls:2017lst}.
-Effectively, in a polynomial expansion beyond Einstein-Hilbert, the terms $X^{n}$ and $R\, X^{n}$ act as representatives for higher order curvature invariants of dimension $4n$ and $4n+2$, respectively.
-Hence, for every set of parameters the corresponding actions on spheres takes the form \beq
+To make this statement more explicit, we construct a complete operator basis at any mass dimension containing the terms $X^n$ and $R \, X^n$ together with operators vanishing on spherical backgrounds.
+One way to construct such a basis consists in using the scalar Ricci curvature together with the traceless Ricci tensor and the Weyl tensor.
+Assuming $X$ to be non-vanishing on the sphere, all operators of this basis except for $X^n$ and $R \, X^n$ can be chosen to be proportional to at least one traceless Ricci or the Weyl tensor.
+Thus, all operators in this basis except for $X^n$ and $R \, X^n$ vanish on a spherical geometry.
+In this way, spherical backgrounds can be used to project onto actions of the form \eq{eqn:effansatz} with \eq{X} provided $X$ does not vanish on spheres (see also \cite{Kluth:2022vnq}).
+Effectively, in this setting the terms $X^{n}$ and $R\, X^{n}$ act as representatives for higher order curvature invariants of dimension $4n$ and $4n+2$, respectively.
+Hence, the corresponding actions on spheres takes the form \beq

 \eeq similar to the local potential approximation for $f(R)$-type gravity advocated in \cite{Benedetti:2012dx}.
 In this light, our models are generalisations of the local potential approximation on maximally symmetric backgrounds, the main addition being that the underlying dynamics not only involves the Ricci scalar, but also the fluctuations due to Ricci and Riemann tensor interactions.
 We will sometimes refer to the functions $\bar f_{a,b,c}(R)$ as ``rays'' in the space of curvature invariants.
-In these conventions, the rays $\bar f_{1,0,0}(R)$ correspond to the conventional, $f(R)$-type, local potential approximation \cite{Benedetti:2012dx} (see also \cite{Falls:2013bv, Falls:2014tra}).
-The rays $\bar f_{0,1,0}(R)$ which involve Ricci tensor interactions have previously been investigated in \cite{Falls:2017lst}.
-The rays $\bar f_{0,0,1}(R)$ which are sensitive to Riemann tensor interactions are the central subject of this study.
+In these conventions, the ray $\bar f_{1,0,0}(R)$ correspond to the conventional, $f(R)$-type, local potential approximation \cite{Benedetti:2012dx} (see also \cite{Falls:2013bv, Falls:2014tra}).
+The ray $\bar f_{0,1,0}(R)$ which involve Ricci tensor interactions have previously been investigated in \cite{Falls:2017lst}.
+The ray $\bar f_{0,0,1}(R)$ which are sensitive to Riemann tensor interactions are the central subject of this study.